Camberwick Green, Trumpton and Chigley

 Although that was just time-saving expediency rather than a sudden desire to correct any misconceptions about canals.

-Episode 10 - "Trouble with the Crane"
+Episode 10 - "Trouble with the Crane" ( below )

 One of the Camberwick Pippin Fort "soldier boys",Private Armitage,dives into the canal to hook up a crate that accidentally fell in ( we're told he's "the best swimmer" )

 His entry point is cleverly masked by the front of the barge,and there's a small cellophane splash,just visible in pic 3.
+He's shown in the water from another angle too,but not doing anything.

-And,as with all its predecessors,it's very much mission accomplished -minimum effort for maximum return,or at least enough that no-one would think twice about it.
+Minimum effort for maximum return,or at least enough that no-one would think twice about it.

 A fish out of water !